michaniets/french-childes/README.md

 The scripts were developed for French input, but `childes.py` is sensitive to the language CODE in CHAT files.
 French, Italian and English CHILDES files were processed successfully.
 For other languges, please adapt:

-- `childes.py`: tokenisation rules in tokenise() and the options --pos_utterance and --pos_output
+- `childes.py`: add tokenisation rules to the function `tokenise()`.
+If you use the options --pos_utterance and --pos_output, their  arguments need to match the language-specific pos tags.
-- `dql.py`: the Grew query for syntactic coding
+- `dql.py`: adapt the Grew query (syntactic coding) to language-specific UD annotation

 For some languages, the folder _other-languages_  contains a usable wrapper script and coding query file.